 See the list of full-time teaching faculty members who are currently authorized to serve as master's paper advisors.
 Adjunct and clinical faculty may also serve as advisors at their discretion.
 They perform this service as a professional courtesy; it is not part of their instructional obligation to the School.
 A student interested in working with an individual who is not a full-time faculty member must see the Associate Dean or the Student Services Manager.

 1. If the advisor has not required a formal proposal as part of the selection process, the student prepares the proposal after the advisor has agreed to supervise the projected study.
 The writing of a proposal is an integral part of the planning the master's paper.

 2. The advisor must make clear to the student the types and amount of information expected in the proposal and the timetable for proceeding.

 3. Approval of the proposal by the advisor constitutes an agreement.
 An approved proposal protects both the student and the advisor.
 Changes in the plan for the study may be made only as the result of mutual agreement between the student and the advisor.

 4. If a student plans to make use of human research subjects for the master's paper (i.e., plans to use interviews, questionnaires, or tests), s/he must complete an IRB proposal within the university system located at https://apps.research.unc.edu/irb/.
+Even if working on campus, the student's home department for this purpose is SILS.
 Once completed, the proposal will be routed to the faculty advisor listed in the proposal for review and subsequent approval.
 After approval by the assistant dean for administration it will be submitted to the university review board.
 University IRB approval must be obtained prior to sending out questionnaires or conducting interviews.